VittoNico/Random_network_analysis/README.md

 # Network_Analysis_Maastricht_Assignment_Nicoloso
-The script enables the creation of a random Network, which will be uploaded on Cytoscape for visualization and manipulation.
-Not only that, the script will analize the basic feature of the network such as the mean degree distribution of the nodes and will produce an HTML report file with statistics data and plots for further exploration.
-The file README contain a detailed description of the code while the file fastscript.R provide the code as a single command to launch directly on R. The file more_features offers more options for the creation and exploration of the network.
+The script enables the creation of a random network, which will be uploaded on Cytoscape for visualization and manipulation.
+Moreover, the script will analyse the basic features of the network such as the mean degree distribution of the nodes, and it will produce an HTML report file with statistics data and plots for further exploration.
+The file README contains a detailed description of the code, while the file fastscript.R provides the code as a single command to launch it directly on R. The file additional_features offers more options for the creation and exploration of the network.

 # Stage 0: R Packages
 The packages required for this script can be summarized in three categories:

 1) Packages needed for the creation of the network, its analysis and its transfer to Cytoscape
 2) Packages needed for the plotting of the data extracted from the network
 3) Packages needed for the creation of the HTML report

-The packages needed are these, make sure that they are all installed before launching the script.
-In case you miss some of them, open the installer page of the package, there you can find everything you need.
+Below you can find the necessary packages.
+Please ensure that they are all installed before launching the script.
+In case you miss some, you can find everything you need within the installation script.

 ```R
 # Packages needed for the script